ldyim/PyQcP2P/README.md

 Process:
 EC2 console -> Network&Security -> Elastic IPs
 -> Allocate Elastic IP address -> Select region -> Associate with your EC2 instance.

+## TLS Configuration Generator
+The script (generate_cert.sh) uses an IP(Elastic IP preferred) provided as an argument and generates a self-signed SSL certificate with this IP included as a Subject Alternative Name (SAN), useful for securing connections.

+It first validates the presence of an argument, then creates a configuration file (san.cnf) specifying certificate details and uses OpenSSL to generate the certificate and key based on this configuration.